Safety stock is the additional inventory that is held by a company to mitigate risk of stockouts, caused by fluctuations in supply and demand.

 1. Multiply your maximum daily usage by your maximum lead time in days.

-2. Multiply your averare daily usage by your average lead time in days.
+2. Multiply your average daily usage by your average lead time in days.

 3. Calculate the difference between the two to determine your Safety Stock.